rails/rails/guides/source/active_support_instrumentation.md

 end
 ```

 Most times you only care about the data itself.
-Here is a shortuct to just get the data.
+Here is a shortcut to just get the data.

 ```ruby
 ActiveSupport::Notifications.subscribe "process_action.action_controller" do |*args|